 Social and emotional behaviours

-This is not about selecting the “best players.”
-It is about selecting players who are ready and wanting to be in a development environment.
+This process is not about selecting the “best” players — it is about identifying those ready for a development environment.

-The development muster and selections will be overseen by:
+The development muster and selections are overseen by:

 Jarrod Young – Director of Football